hyeoption/itl/PROGRESS_DOCUMENT.md

-# 🚀 Hwarang Logistics Website - Progress Document
+# 🚀 ITL Logistics Website - Progress Document

 ## 📋 Project Overview
 **Goal**: Transform the current landing page to match the professional logistics company design from the provided mockup.